 When using email, it is important to observe the restrictions imposed by the federal authorities, such as each email may only contain one invoice and that "no reply" email addresses may not be used.

-Regardless of whether you send to the ZRE or the OZG-RE (and whether you use standard email or the e-government communication service De-Mail available for ZRE), the first step in both cases is to register with the chosen submission portal.
-There is helpful documentation on the e-invoice submission process for both options, and both platforms also offer a test environment where users can practice the process.
+Regardless of whether you currently send invoices via the ZRE or the OZG-RE (and whether you use standard e-mail or De-Mail, the e-government communication service available for the ZRE), the first step in both cases is to register with the chosen submission portal.
+Comprehensive documentation is available for both options to guide you through the electronic invoice submission process.
+Both platforms also offer a test environment where users can practise submitting invoices - this will remain in place even after the portals are consolidated.

 1. Web capture:

-Both ZRE and OZG-RE allow manual entry of invoice data into a web form in the browser.
-This method is recommended if you do not have your own software for creating e-invoices or if you do not need to submit large volumes of documents.
+Both the ZRE and the OZG-RE currently allow invoice data to be entered manually into a web form in the browser.
+This method is suitable if you do not have your own software for generating e-invoices or if you only need to submit a limited number of documents.

 1. Manual upload:

-E-invoices created in another system in the XRechnung standard can be submitted to both ZRE and OZG-RE via manual upload.
-This method is recommended in addition to web submission if there is no dedicated software used for creating e-invoices or if no large volumes of documents need to be submitted.
+E-invoices created in another system using the XRechnung standard can be submitted to both the ZRE (until the upcoming consolidation) and the OZG-RE via manual upload.
+This method is recommended alongside web-based submission when there is no dedicated e-invoicing software available or when only a small number of documents need to be submitted.

 We hope that you have enjoyed this first step in exploring the world of B2G e-invoicing in Germany and that you have gained valuable insights into the regulations, portals and transfer methods.
 But this is only the beginning.
 Stay tuned for our next posts, where we will dive deeper into invoicing standards, all things Leitweg ID, Peppol in the context of German B2G e-invoicing and the status of the e-invoicing regulation in the individual federal states.
 You will also learn how our all-in-one solution for SMEs, Banqup, can optimise your invoicing process to meet the requirements of the German authorities.